rgeissen/trusted-data-agent/README.md

 #### Customizing the Agent's Behavior

-You can change how the agent thinks and behaves by editing its core instructions.
+You can change how the agent thinks and behaves by editing its core instructions (available in the **Conversations** panel).

-1. Click the **"System Prompt"** button in the top navigation bar.
+1. Click the **"System Prompt"** button in the conversation header.

 2. The editor modal will appear, showing the current set of instructions for the selected model.